geraudmathe/Locomotive-fundamentals/README.md

 2. Edit the ```_main_app_head.html.haml``` file and insert this : ```= javascript_include_tag  'locomotive_misc'```

 3. Create a javascript file at the ```app/assets/javascripts/locomotive_misc.js.coffee``` and fill in with ```window.Locomotive.tinyMCE.defaultSettings.valid_elements = "<your option>"```

+	You can modify all the default TinyMCE settings for Locomotive.
+Take a look at [this](https://github.com/locomotivecms/engine/blob/master/app/assets/javascripts/locomotive/utils/tinymce_settings.js.coffee) file.

 4. Tells Rails this asset have to be precompiled, add ```config.assets.precompile += %w( locomotive_misc.js )``` in ```config/application.rb```

-You can modify all the default TinyMCE settings for Locomotive.
-Take a look at [this](https://github.com/locomotivecms/engine/blob/master/app/assets/javascripts/locomotive/utils/tinymce_settings.js.coffee) file if you need to check them.

 <a name="custom_liquid_tag"></a>